 A single Cisco TelePresence Exchange System deployment can centrally manage globally distributed deployments where scheduling applications can apply intelligent resource selection to choose the most appropriate region or location to host each meeting.
 Such capabilities allow service providers to concentrate network traffic within regions and reduce total network cost.

-A flexible service-creation platform for next-generation cloud-based business video solutions, the Cisco TelePresence Exchange System supports the development of a broad portfolio of hosted and managed telepresence services.
-Providers can introduce a range of basic and advanced services to deliver secure intercompany calls, multimedia conferencing and interoperability services, high-touch services such as personalized concierge, and wholesale interconnect services.
+A flexible service-creation platform for multitenant cloud-based business video-as-a-service solutions, the Cisco TelePresence Exchange System supports the development of a broad portfolio of video call and conferencing subscription services.
+Providers can introduce a range of basic and advanced services to deliver secure intercompany calls, multimedia conferencing and virtual meeting room services, interoperability services, high-touch services such as personalized concierge, and active or dynamic meeting management services.

-Designed to complement existing network and conferencing solutions, the system is intended to aid in the accelerated growth of telepresence communities on provider networks and in the expansion of the global network for telepresence from high-end immersive rooms to mobile clients and desktop video stations.
+Designed to complement existing network and conferencing solutions, the system is intended to aid in the accelerated growth of telepresence and video communities on provider networks and in the expansion of the global network for video from high-end immersive rooms to mobile clients and desktop video stations.

 Features and Benefits